clokep/relapse/docs/openid.md

     user_mapping_provider:
       config:
         localpart_template: "{{ user.preferred_username }}"
-        display_name_template: "{{ user.preferred_username|capitalize }}" # TO BE FILLED: If your users have names in Authentik and you want those in Synapse, this should be replaced with user.name|capitalize.
+        display_name_template: "{{ user.preferred_username|capitalize }}" # TO BE FILLED: If your users have names in Authentik and you want those in Relapse, this should be replaced with user.name|capitalize.
 ```

 ### Dex